DylanCahuSchool/RealHelloWorld/README.md

 # Random Letter Hello World

-This C# program generates a variation of the "Hello World" phrase by replacing the letters with randomly chosen letters from the alphabet.
+This PHP program generates a variation of the "Hello World" phrase by replacing the letters with randomly chosen letters from the alphabet.

 ## Requirements

-- .NET Framework 4.5.2 or later
+PHP 8.2 or higher version

 ## Installation

 1. Clone the git repository or download the source code
-2. Open the project in an IDE that supports the C# language, such as Visual Studio
+2. Open the project and run by using the cmd command : "php ./index.php"
-3. Build the project

-## Usage

-1. Run the program
-2. A "Hello World" message with random letters will be generated and displayed on the screen
-3. Press any key to end the program

 ## How it works